cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

   proposal before `tx2`,
 1. `tx1` is *disseminated before* `tx2`, when `tx1` is sent to a given peer before `tx2`.

+In 2, both transactions are rechecked at the same height, because both are in the mempool.

 In 4, note that in the current implementation there is one dissemination routine per peer, so it could happen that `tx2` is sent to a peer before `tx1` is sent to a different peer.
 Hence the importance of expression "to a given peer" in that definition.